rolandjlevy/node-lookup-map/README.md

 # Node.js: duplicate check using a lookup-map

-This is for doing a duplicate check on an array of 10,000+ objects which comes from a db table.
-Rather than iterating over each object in the array it is more performant to convert the array into a lookup map and just check against the object keys.
+For a duplicate check on an array of 10,000+ objects rather than iterating over each object in the array it is more performant to convert the array into a lookup map and check against the object keys.
+The array of objects represents the entries from a db table.
+The sql in transform-into-json.sql queries the db table and generates the JSON for the lookup map.